justengel/mp_event_loop/README.md

 ## How it works
 The EventLoop works by creating a Process and a Thread.
 The Process takes the Event from a queue and runs the function.
-Once the Event is complete, an EventResult is put on a result Queue.
+Once the Event is complete, the event is put on a result Queue/consumer Queue.
-The Thread takes the EventResult from the result Queue and passes it to all of the output_handlers in the EventLoop.
+The Thread takes the Event from the result Queue and passes it to all of the output_handlers in the EventLoop.
-If one of the output_handlers returns True the event result will stop propagating to the other output_handlers.
+If one of the output_handlers returns True the event will stop propagating to the other output_handlers.

 Because of locking mechanisms in the Queue and message passing between processes this will be slow.
 You will probably only use this for concurrency.
 This is usefully for non-IO concurrency where Threads may impact performance.